Skip to main content

 AmSty-Christina-Guice

-Plant Manager Christine Guice prides herself on a hands-off approach.
+Plant Manager Christina Guice prides herself on a hands-off approach.

-As the manager of AmSty's plant in Joliet, Illinois, where high-impact polystyrene plastic is made – a material you'll find in refrigerator insultation, disposable coffee cups and other packaging – Guice doesn't need to micromanage.
+As the manager of AmSty's plant in Joliet, Illinois, where high-impact polystyrene plastic is made – a material used in the interior lining of refrigerators, disposable party cups and various food and medical packaging – Guice doesn't need to micromanage.
 She oversees a small team of 33 with innate drive and initiative, and who inspire each other to succeed.

 [Click here for a virtual plant tour with Guice.]